-- 10.10 The parish is expecting a substantial volume of new development during the Plan period.
+10.10 The parish is expecting a substantial volume of new development during the Plan period.
 It would be unwise for this to be delivered in an unbalanced way (e.g. with too much emphasis on large homes).
 Those wishing to move within or relocate to the area will have a range of circumstances and preferences, and they should be offered a range of options.
 It is also overly simplistic to think about home sizes in terms of the number of bedrooms offered.
-There is a significant contrast between a 4 bedroom 'executive' home with a luxury specification on a large rural plot and a 4-bedroom townhouse suitable for a large family on a lower income within walking distance of local schools. - 10.11 Therefore the Neighbourhood Plan should encourage for all sizes of home to be provided in Saxmundham in future years.
+There is a significant contrast between a 4 bedroom 'executive' home with a luxury specification on a large rural plot and a 4-bedroom townhouse suitable for a large family on a lower income within walking distance of local schools.

+10.11 Therefore the Neighbourhood Plan should encourage for all sizes of home to be provided in Saxmundham in future years.
 In particular, encouragement is given for additional provision of accommodation suitable for vulnerable people or those with special needs.
 Housing provision in the parish should be part of a dwelling size mix that is balanced overall and which meets the needs of a growing older population as well as those currently priced out of the market.
-It is important that consideration is given in policy to qualitative evidence from the household survey, about the needs of local people and the community's wider priorities.
-The following Policy SAX10 has therefore drawn on evidence from the results of the household survey.